-You’ll find lists of the award winners from around the world at BestOliveOils.com.
+You’ll find lists of the award winners from around the world at BestOliveOils.org.

 Some of these can be purchased online directly from company websites.

-A few of these award winners, like California Olive Ranch Miller’s Blend and Pacific Sun Olive Oil Riverview Ranch Tuscan Blend, are available on Amazon.
+A few of these award winners, like California Olive Ranch Miller’s Blend, are available on Amazon.com.

-If you are lucky enough to live in a climate where olive trees grow, the best olive oil may be growing right in your backyard.
+If you are lucky enough to live in a climate where olive trees grow, the best olive oil may be growing locally.

 If you buy from a local farm, their oil almost certainly will be fresh and of high quality.

-I now buy all of my olive oil at one of these local boutique olive oil stores.
+I now buy all of my olive oil at a local boutique olive oil store.

 Besides knowing that I am getting top quality olive oil, shopping there has opened my eyes to flavors of olive oil I never knew existed.

-One of my favorites is olive oil infused with rosemary, an herb with its own set of impressive brain health benefits.
+My favorites are olive oil infused with lemon or rosemary, an herb with its own set of impressive brain health benefits.

 More Tips For Getting the Greatest Benefit from Olive Oil